katyjane8/enigma/README.md

 # enigma

 Build a tool for cracking an encryption algorithm.
-Based on the code cracking namesake of our school, Mr. Alan Turing.
+Based on the code cracking of the namesake of our school, Mr. Alan Turing.